kamerynjw/kamerynjw.github.io/teaching/2025/math211/syllabus.md

 [<img src="{{ page.parentlink }}cc-by-na-sa-3.0.png" width="88" alt="Creative Commons Attribution-Non-Commercial-ShareAlike 3.0 Unported Licensce.">](https://creativecommons.org/licenses/by-nc-sa/3.0/)

 There is also a print edition of the book, published by Dover.
-(ISBN: 978-0486484525) If you prefer a physical copy you can buy it online for about \$30 to \$40.
+(ISBN: 978-0486484525) If you prefer a physical copy you can buy it online for about 30 to 40 USD.

 Most of the homework will be assigned out of the textbook, and from time to time I will ask you to read selections from it.
 The book is well-written, and it is a good resource for studying on your own or for examples of how to write about mathematics.